 - Aggressive Source Control

 Click here for the EPA's "Indoor Air Quality Tools For Schools: Preventive Maintenance Guidance Documents."

 What should you do if your school or your child's school has a problem with indoor air quality?

-1. Learn about U.S. EPA's Indoor Air Quality "Tools for Schools" program at http://www.epa.gov/iaq/schools/ At this link you can learn about indoor air quality, health effects, and how student performance is affected.
+1. Click here to learn about U.S. EPA's Indoor Air Quality "Tools for Schools" program There you can learn about indoor air quality, health effects, and how student performance is affected.

 2. Talk to the school's principal.
 Describe the problem, giving dates and times of day, where possible.
 Ask if the school maintenance staff can investigate the problem.
 Volunteer to help the school coordinate an indoor air quality program.
 Visit EPA's website to learn how parents can work productively with schools to improve indoor air.